3drobotics/solodevguide/book/video.md

 To view live video as it is being recorded by Solo, you can use VLC on your computer.

 First, we need to create a connection to Solo to enable video output.
-Either ensure the Solo App is open on your phone, or create a TCP connection from your commandline as follows:
+Either ensure the Solo App is open on your phone, or create a TCP connection from your command line as follows:

 ```
 nc 10.1.1.1 5502